The Best TV Shows You Can Actually Download From Netflix

 Chef's Table (2015– )

 With an explosion of food television comes elevated standards; Netflix's Chef's Table forages for those standards, brings them to the restaurant for dinner service, treats them with respect, turns them into a whimsical play on a dish remembered from childhood, and earns a couple Michelin stars and the admiration of its peers in the process.
 The point is that Chef's Table, from creator David Gelb (Jiro Dreams of Sushi), is an exceptional food show that manages to make humans the centerpiece.

 Jerry Seinfeld has a shitload of expensive cars lying around, so he decided to film himself giving other funny people rides in them.
-It's pretty entertaining!
-And after a run as Crackle's only viable original program, Seinfeld took his talents to the king of the streaming game (for now).
+It's pretty entertaining, as far as celebs chatting about normal stuff and the essence of "comedy" goes!
+And after a run as Crackle's only viable original program, Seinfeld took his talents to the king of the streaming game.

 Dear White People (2017– )

 Justin Simien's scorching send-up of post-racial America received the green light from Netflix for 10 30-minute episodes, with Logan Browning stepping in for Tessa Thompson.
 As in the movie, the streaming version follows a diverse group of students pushing back against discrimination at a mostly white Ivy League school.
 Contrary to what the trolls want you to believe, Simien's work is not white-genocide propaganda; it's an illuminating look at what equality means in the 21st century.
 As he's explained already, "I'm a storyteller.
 My job isn't to protect your feelings.
 It's to show you who you are.
 Sometimes that will be joyful.
 Sometimes it'll hurt."